CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 </table>
 {{</html-code>}}

-The 9 watts taking Govee Dusk Light Bulb is perfect for you and will save your energy.
-The total lumen counts of the Govee bulb are only 800 Lumen, and the warm white light color seems pretty.
-The Dusk to Dawn is the best long life outdoor light bulbs for cold weather.

 {{<pros>}}

-<li>Auto On/Off LED Bulb</li>
+<li>Auto On/Off LED Bulb.</li>
-<li>Energy Saving bulb </li>
+<li>Energy Saving bulb.</li>
-<li>2700 Kelvin temperature color</li>
+<li>2700 Kelvin temperature color.</li>
-<li>Adopted latest LED technology</li>
+<li>Adopted latest LED technology.</li>
-<li>Non flicking led light</li>
+<li>Non flicking led light.</li>
-<li>automatically turn on at night</li>
+<li>automatically turn on at night.</li>
-<li>equivalent to 70W traditional blub</li>
+<li>equivalent to 70W traditional blub.</li>
-<li>Longer Lifetime </li>
+<li>Longer Lifetime.</li>
 {{</pros>}}
 {{<cons>}}
-<li>Sensor might problem sometimes </li>
+<li>Sensor might problem sometimes.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07PQQNNY3/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07PQQNNY3&linkId=58a5d6877c50786ad5073b7c62908d3c{{</button>}}

 ### Great Eagle A19 LED Light Bulb

 ![Great Eagle A19 LED Light Bulb](/uploads/great-eagle-light-bulb.jpg "Great Eagle A19 LED Light Bulb")

 Next is the Great Eagle A19 bulb review.
 The bulb is providing great white light with a cool 4000K color, which seems excellent.
 This LED bulb is great as compared to CFL and [incandescent ](https://en.wikipedia.org/wiki/Incandescent_light_bulb)technology lights.
 The brilliant build-in integrated circuit makes it an instant responsive bulb.
-The Great Eagle A19 bulb is best for indoor usage and able to save your power.

-The safety-certified bulb comes in proper design and can easily fit in all fixtures.
+The Great Eagle A19 bulb is best for indoor usage and able to save your power.The safety-certified bulb comes in proper design and can easily fit in all fixtures.
 The lumen count of the Great Eagle A19 cool white light bulb is 750.
 The 9-Watt taking LED bulb looks classic and durable.
 For tables or floor lamps, the Eagle A19 bulb is reliable.

+The bulb installing process is just you have to screw it in a fixture, and there is no need for wire, cable, or any other thing.
+The bulb's lifespan is very long; up-to 15,000 hours can survive without creating any technical problem.
+So, Its is best outdoor light bulbs for cold weather.

 #### Specifications